Sara F. Camilleri

 My PhD research at the University of Edinburgh examined various impacts on key air pollutants, namely O3, NO2 and PM2.5 for both present-day and future scenarios and the corresponding influence on human health.
 My work highlighted the seasonal dependence of modelled O3, NO2 and PM2.5 concentrations at different model spatial resolutions across Europe.
 These differences add up to around a ±5% of the total mortality in health impact estimates.
 In addition, I estimated the future changes in O3, NO2 and PM2.5 concentrations based on emission estimates for the 2100s following different Representative Concentrations Pathways (RCPs) and population projections with respect to 2000s.
 Results suggested shifts in the PM2.5 composition for the future scenarios with respect to present day and an overall amplified health impact due to an increasing population even in cases where a decrease in the pollutant concentration was estimated.

-Following my doctor degree, I started 3-year postdoctoral position at the University of Malta focusing on indoor and outdoor air pollution interactions through ground measurements.
-Amongst other projects, I have studied indoor air pollution levels in a typical home in Malta following normal daily activities such as, cooking, sweeping and lighting of candles/incense, quantified the trends in the Maltese air quality between 2008 and 2017 and analysed the impact of the COVID-19-related restrictions on outdoor NO2 and O3 concentrations across the Maltese Islands.
+Following my doctor degree, I started a 3-year postdoctoral position at the University of Malta focusing on indoor and outdoor air pollution interactions through ground measurements.
+Amongst other projects, I have studied indoor air pollution levels in a typical home in Malta brought about by normal daily household activities, quantified the trends in the Maltese air quality between 2008 and 2017 and analysed the impact of the COVID-19-related restrictions on outdoor NO2 and O3 concentrations across the Maltese Islands.